What are file formats? What are the common Hadoop file format features? Which format should you be using?

 - Metadata stored using Protocol Buffers, which allows the addition and removal of fields

-ORC stores collections of rows in one file and within the collection the row data is stored in a columnar format.
+ORC file format stores collections of rows in one file and within the collection the row data is stored in a columnar format.

 An ORC file contains groups of row data called stripes and auxiliary information in a file footer.
 At the end of the file a postscript holds compression parameters and the size of the compressed footer.